 In a bold move in 1990, Dr. Levy united separate transplant programs in kidney, heart, liver and lung within the hospital – a first in Canada.
 He also partnered with four teaching hospitals, including Toronto Western, St. Michael's and SickKids.

-This approach of sharing knowledge amongst different specialties for better outcomes is now recognized and modeled world-wide for its quality patient care and excellent outcomes, and is the gold standard in educating the next generation of clinicians.
+This approach of sharing knowledge amongst different specialties for better outcomes is now recognized and modelled world-wide for its quality patient care and excellent outcomes, and is the gold standard in educating the next generation of clinicians.